 Lack of speech privacy means more distracting noise.
 Distracted employees become disengaged which then results in higher stress, absenteeism and turnover rates.
 Disengaged employees are also prone to more errors, affecting their work quality and productivity.

 The lack of speech privacy opens your company or organization to high risks of confidentiality breaches and espionage.
-A space where human speech travels so freely might fail to safeguard confidential and sensitive conversations and information.
+Space, where human speech travels so freely, might fail to safeguard confidential and sensitive conversations and information.

 Poor room acoustics and lack of speech privacy negatively reflect on your bottom line.
 You might be able to save a lot on your office space acquisition but the lack of speech privacy will cost you more in the long run.